Beer in Poland

-Beer in Poland has been brewed for well over a thousand years and has a significant history of tradition and commercial beer production.
-Poland is Europe's third largest beer producer, producing 36.9 million hectolitres, coming after the United Kingdom with 49.5 million hl and neighboring Germany with 103 million hl.
+Beer has been brewed in Poland for well over a thousand years and has a significant history of traditional and commercial beer production.
+In 2009, Poland was Europe's third largest beer producer, producing 36.9 million hectolitres, coming after the United Kingdom with 49.5 million hl and neighbouring Germany with 103 million hl.

-Following the Second World War, most breweries were nationalized by the Communist Government of the Polish People's Republic.
-After the collapse of communism and return to capitalism, the market economy returned, international beer companies moved in and a period of consolidation followed.
+Following the Second World War, most breweries were nationalised by the Polish United Workers' Party regime of the Polish People's Republic.
+After the Revolution of 1989 and the shock therapy of extensive privatisation, the market economy returned, international beer companies moved in and a period of consolidation followed.
 Three companies now control 80% of the Polish beer market (according to data at the end of 2014).
 At the end of 2013, there were 97 breweries in Poland, including microbreweries and contracted breweries.
-The most popular Polish beers are Żywiec, Okocim, Tyskie, and Żubr.